“Control Begets Confidence”

 to make cycling more enjoyable, efficient and safer for those riding on two wheels.

-LeanIn Cornering© instructor George James’s affinity and experience on two wheels
+LeanIn Cornering© coach/instructor Geo James’s affinity and experience on two wheels

-spans two decades now, from motorbikes to mountain bikes to road bikes.
+spans over two decades now, from motorbikes to mountain bikes to road bikes.

 Daytona International Speedway 1993 – FZR 400 Supersport